ac0d3r/ac0d3r.github.io/backup/A Simple Guide to Writing Windows Shellcode.md

 > **Tips:**
-  In Windows versions prior to Vista, the first two DLLs in InInitializationOrderModuleList are ntdll.dll and kernel32.dll, but for Vista and later versions, the second DLL is changed to kernelbase.dll.
+  In Windows versions prior to Vista, the first two DLLs in `InInitializationOrderModuleList` are `ntdll.dll` and `kernel32.dll`, but for Vista and later versions, the second DLL is changed to `kernelbase.dll`.
-In InMemoryOrderModuleList, the first entry is calc.exe (the executable), the second is ntdll.dll, and the third is kernel32.dll.
+In `InMemoryOrderModuleLis`t, the first entry is `calc.exe` (the executable), the second is `ntdll.dll`, and the third is `kernel32.dll`.
 This method currently applies to all versions of Windows and is the preferred approach.

 ### Kernel32.dll Addressing Process: